CERVICAL CANCER SCREENING OVERVIEW

 Pap smear — The Pap test is a method of examining cells from the cervix (picture 1).
 The cervix is located at the lower end of the uterus (figure 1).

 To perform a Pap test, a doctor or other health care provider will perform a pelvic exam and use a small brush or spatula to collect cells from the cervix.
 The cells are smeared on a glass slide (called a traditional Pap smear) or added to a preservative fluid (called liquid-based, thin layer testing).
+Studies that have compared the traditional Pap smear to liquid-based cytology do not prove one test to be more accurate than another.

 HPV testing — An HPV test can be done along with a Pap test or as a separate test.
 Like a Pap test, the HPV test is done during a pelvic exam, using a small brush to collect a sample from the cervix.
 Women who are under age 30 are not usually tested for HPV because many women in this age group have temporary infections, which will go away without treatment.